 Human beings have been preserving food since ancient times.
 On ships, sailors have, for centuries, used drying techniques to keep their food edible using salt and brine.
 French and German settlers who arrived on the southern tip of Africa used vinegar in their curing process.
 The Dutch included pepper, coriander and cloves in their recipes.

 Biltong as we know it today, has its roots in the Great Trek which started in 1836.
 The Dutch settlers, who refused to live under British rule in the Cape Colony, packed up their ox wagons and headed inland.
 This brave journey into an unknown and hostile territory, gave the Dutch travellers the name of Voortrekkers.
 The name means ‘those who travelled ahead’.
 On their journey of many years, they needed to preserve their food and especially their meat.
 And thus, the land of hardship gave birth to biltong.

-For many Southern Africans, their own personal journey with biltong, begins when their mothers shove a stick of dried meat into their mouths when they start to teethe.
+Southern Africans start their personal journey with biltong when their mothers shove a stick of dried meat into their mouths when they start to teethe.
 It is such a relief to scratch a tough stick of biltong on itchy and inflamed gums.
 And the spices help to sooth the ache.

 In Southern Africa biltong is enjoyed at almost any occasion.
 It is a common snack at the pub, at a braai (bbq), and most importantly, while watching the rugby on a Saturday afternoon.
 Biltong is used to flavour crisps, we imbed fudge with it, it’s grated on any and all dishes, is in cheese spreads, on sandwiches, on omelettes, sprinkled on pizzas, dipped in Tabasco or in salads.

 What do Southern Africans say about biltong?

 For most Southern Africans, it’s just eaten as-is:

 “Ours never gets into any dishes before it’s all eaten”